 Leadership Award for Michelle Clayman

-NEW YORK —Even though the institutional money management firm that she runs is in New York, Michelle Clayman clings to her roots at the Stanford Graduate School of Business.
-To hear her tell it, the recipient of the School’s 2008 Excellence in Leadership Award brings up her alma mater possibly a little too often in discussions with her four partners at New Amsterdam Partners LLC.
+Even though the institutional money management firm that she runs is in New York, Michelle Clayman clings to her roots at Stanford GSB.
+To hear her tell it, the recipient of the school’s 2008 Excellence in Leadership Award brings up her alma mater possibly a little too often in discussions with her four partners at New Amsterdam Partners LLC.

 “I’m forever blathering on about Stanford to the point where their eyes roll back in their heads, and they fall over in catatonic stupors,” the 1979 MBA joked with the audience gathered in New York’s Rainbow Room April 2 to honor her with the award, presented by the Business School.
 “And they mock me for talking about us as higher life forms.
 When we came in from cocktails, they were razzing me because they said there weren’t a lot of halos in the room.”

 The first woman to receive the award, Clayman has strongly supported women’s issues around Stanford.
 She has particularly championed the Institute for Research on Women and Gender, now renamed the Michelle R. Clayman Institute for Gender Research.